ArtemPindrus/StateGrapher/README.md

 Based on the graphs, C# state-machine classes are generated.
 ![](/docs/img/AppPreview.png)

+Made with WPF with a great contribution of [nodify](https://github.com/miroiu/nodify).

 ## Generated State Machine
 General structure of generated class is inspired by what [StateSmith](https://github.com/StateSmith/StateSmith) does.
-The main difference is that the graph itself DOESN'T contain any code logic, only transitions.
+The main difference is that the graph itself DOESN'T contain ANY code logic, only states and transitions.
 The generated class will have a bunch of partial methods without definition that can be defined to provide actual logic.

 ## Terminology